daritzateheran/sectora-horizon/README.md

-# data-ecosystem
+# data-ecosystem-superintendencia

-This repository contains the analytical work for two challenges:
+This repository contains the analytical work for challenge:

-- superintendencia (Superintendencia de Sociedades)
-- gb-santander (Alcaldía de Calarcá)
+- Superintendencia de Sociedades

 The project follows a modular structure.
 Shared logic lives in a common core; challenge-specific logic lives in dedicated modules.